Key Risks

 Re-inventing venture

-After years of development, we have structured a new set of funds that incorporate innovative secondaries-by-design features.
-Venture Capital investors are no longer subject to extremely long lock-up periods.
-Our funds enable pockets of liquidity and auction-style approaches by facilitating the exchange of underlying positions, all while remaining private under a proprietary walled-garden architecture.
+After years of development, we have designed a new approach that incorporates innovative secondaries-by-design features in our latest investments.
+Venture Capital investors are no longer subject to long lock-up periods.
+Our latest investments enable pockets of liquidity and auction-style approaches by facilitating the exchange of underlying positions, all while remaining private under a proprietary walled-garden architecture.
 To the common eye, investing in our funds is no different from any other Venture Capital fund.
-Upon closer inspection of the inner workings, our investors discover a fund that is simple yet deconstructed for enhanced exchangeability.
+Upon closer inspection of the inner workings, our investors discover a fund that is simple yet deconstructed for enhanced exchangeability in the future.

-Unravelling the Contractual ComplexitiesWe are no longer bound by an intricate web of contractual agreements between the investor, the fund manager, the custodian, the payment agent, and the administrator.
+Unravelling the Contractual ComplexitiesWe have moved away from a complex network of interdependent agreements involving the investor, fund manager, custodian, payment agent, and administrator.